paulonegrao/Door-Alarm-Pi/README.md

 ![AWS EC2 WebServer Flow](https://github.com/paulonegrao/aws-iot-raspberry-pi/blob/master/images/AWS_EC2_WebServer_Flow.png?raw=true)

 The codes of both Flows are kept in GitHub repositories.
-AWS CodePipeline is used to monitor updates to the codes' repositories and call ASW CodeDeploy to automatically launch new deployment process to its respective production server (Raspberry Pi and/or AWS EC2 WebServer instance).
+AWS CodePipeline is used to monitor updates to the codes' repositories and call AWS CodeDeploy to automatically launch new deployment process to its respective production server (Raspberry Pi and/or AWS EC2 WebServer instance).